 But being there, meeting the staff, walking with my sister amongst the echoes of children playing below, I didn’t feel hatred.
 These were just normal people.
 As witness to a horror, surrounded not by clean sidewalks, chain burger joints, school crossing guards, and littering laws, but rather by the day-to-day struggle of a broken system, I felt sad but not vindictive.

-Now, more than twenty years later, I think my dad was relieved to hear my current thoughts on the subject.
-The work he did with orphans in China and the Chinese staff with whom he worked side-by-side remain the most treasured memories of his life.
+Now, decades later, I think my dad was relieved to hear my current thoughts on the subject.
+The work he did with orphans in China, as well as the Chinese staff with whom he worked side-by-side, remain the most treasured memories of his life.
 Following our mandated departure from Nanning, my family spent a few months back in Hong Kong before moving to our first permanent home in the U.S. He would then work with Mercy Ships International for ten years, an organization that uses hospital ships to deliver free medical care to countries around the world.
 Thereafter, he joined Hope Force International, a disaster-relief charity based in Brentwood, Tennessee.
 After I graduated from Pepperdine University in 2007, I joined my dad as his construction manager in Biloxi, Mississippi where we spent two years working together, renovating and rebuilding homes destroyed by Hurricane Katrina.